musicslayer/self_publish_book/README.md

 In addition to these instructions, this repository contains a sample book that may be examined or used as a template for your own project.

 Disclaimer: This guide is meant to provide general information based on my personal experiences and is not meant to serve as legal or business advice.
+Some of the advice may be specific to publishing within the United States.

 ## Table of Contents
 <div id="user-content-toc">